 Measures: We have subjected our data processing to a critical review with regard to the General Data Protection Regulation ("GDPR"), in particular with regard to compliance with the data processing principles and adapted security measures pursuant to Articles 25 and 32 GDPR.
 In addition, the group has installed a data protection management system to ensure compliance with data protection reporting obligations.
-In 2020, we established a network of local and regional data protection officers to ensure compliance with a number of internal policies and work instructions, for example the retention of personal data or the handling of data subject inquiries.
+In 2020, we established a network of local and regional data protection officers to ensure compliance with local legal requirements.
+Furthermore, we have expanded our data privacy compliance with a number of internal policies and work instructions, for example the retention of personal data or the handling of data subject inquiries.